mtholder/reveal/uf.md

+### Open Tree short term goals

+  * Better user experience for curation:
+    * Better conflict viewing tools
+    * "social" enhancements - better home page for authors/curators
+    * More transparent status of the pipeline

+### Open Tree longer term goals

+  * Dated tree
+  * Scraping more info from other resource
+  * Automatic gene tree updating (McTavish lab)

+### Thanks!
+  * NSF
+  * the entire Open Tree of Life team and community volunteers.
+  * Gavin and David for inviting me

 ### Questions?

-Thanks to NSF and the entire Open Tree of Life team and community volunteers.
+### My question for you:

+What features would motivate you to contribute studies/trees to Open Tree?

 (you can also give us feedback via our [gitter group chat channel](https://gitter.im/OpenTreeOfLife/public) )